seslav/methode-article-internal-components-mapper/README.markdown

 # Methode Article Internal Components Mapper
 Methode Article Internal Components Mapper is a Dropwizard application which consumes Kafka events and maps raw Methode articles to internal content components.
+The transformed content components are put back to Kafka.

 ## Introduction
 This application depends on the following micro-services: